julienschmidt/bawang/docs/reports/midterm_report.md

 Similar to the original tor protocol we divide our protocol definition in two parts: control and relay, with the relay part forming its own sub protocol.

-The control protocol consists of the messages `TunnelCreate`, `TunnelCreated` and `TunnelDestroy` which are responsible for control communication between two neighboring hops in a tunnel.
+The control protocol consists of the messages `TunnelCreate`, `TunnelCreated`, `TunnelDestroy` and `TunnelRelay` which are responsible for control communication between two neighboring hops in a tunnel.
-The relay sub protocol is used when passing messages through a tunnel and consists of the messages `TunnelExtend`, `TunnelExtended` and `TunnelRelay`.
+The relay sub protocol is used when passing messages through a tunnel and consists of the messages `RelayTunnelExtend`, `RelayTunnelExtended` and `RelayTunnelData`.

 Connections between hops in a tunnel are secured via standard TLS encryption such that all tunnel protocol commands cannot be deciphered by outside attackers.